AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 ## Audit Workflow service settings {#audit-workflow-service-settings}

 Workbench provides the ability to record process instances as they execute at runtime and then play them back to observe the behavior of the process.
 (See [Workbench Help](https://www.adobe.com/go/learn_aemforms_workbench_63).)
-To conserve space on the forms server's file system, you can limit the amount of process recording data that is stored.
+To conserve space on the Forms Server's file system, you can limit the amount of process recording data that is stored.
 You can configure the following properties of the Audit Workflow Service service ( `AuditWorkflowService`):

 **maxNumberOfRecordingInstances:** The maximum number of recordings that are stored.
 When the maximum number is stored, the oldest recording is removed from the file system when a new recording is created.
 This property is useful if you tend to create many recordings and you want to remove old recordings automatically.
 The default value is 50.